 Because cerebral palsy affects muscle control and coordination, even simple movements — like standing still — are difficult.
 Other functions that also involve motor skills and muscles — such as breathing, bladder and bowel control, eating, and talking — also may be affected when a child has CP.
-Cerebral palsy does not get worse over time.
+Cerebral palsy is a Neurological disorders in babies in Dubai does not get worse over time.

 The exact causes of CP aren't always known.
 But many cases are the result of problems during pregnancy when a fetus' brain is either damaged or doesn't develop normally.
 This can be due to infections, maternal health problems, a genetic disorder, or something else that interferes with normal brain development.
 Rarely, problems during labor and delivery can cause CP.
 Premature babies especially under 28 weeks gestation— have a higher chance of having CP than babies that are carried to term.
 So do other low-birthweight babies and multiple births, such as twins and triplets.